RTTT is the Race To The Top federal grant program that will reward States for raising student achievement and promoting reform. Learn more...

 Polk County Public Schools was the winner of the Kennedy Center’s Alliance for Arts Education Network and National School Boards Association Award recognizing school districts with outstanding arts education programs.

 Florida's School Accountability system uses FCAT as the Primary instrument in measuring student achievement.

 The school district received a grade of C in the 2010 – 2011 school year.

 More than half of Polk schools, 53 percent, received either an A or B in the 2010 – 2011 FCAT reports.

 The Polk County School Board has an outstanding volunteer program.
 Investing in our schools helps students succeed.
 To learn more, contact the Department of Public Relations & Strategic Partnerships at (863) 534-0636.

-Polk County, with more than 1,850 square miles, uses 520 school buses.
+Polk County, with more than 1,850 square miles, is larger that Rhode Island!
+It uses approximately 520 school buses.
 Buses transport 49,000 students traveling 53,000 miles daily.
-That's the equivalent of driving roundtrip from New York to Los Angeles more than eight times.